wildeink/hugo_researcher/content/about.md

 ## About

  Christopher recently graduated with Distinction from [SOAS, University of London](https://www.soas.ac.uk/) with a Post-Graduate Master's degree in Area Studies (Southeast Asia).
 His research and interests focus on the politics, cultures and political economies of both mainland and island Southeast Asia.
-His thesis explored the early success of Vietnam's COVID-19 response in the context of state-society relations.He also hold two Bachelor's degrees from the [University of Pittsburgh](https://www.pitt.edu/).
+His thesis explored the early success of Vietnam's COVID-19 response in the context of state-society relations.
+He also hold two Bachelor's degrees from the [University of Pittsburgh](https://www.pitt.edu/).

-He has work predominately in the Asia-Pacific region, mostly in the technology sector, since 2014.
+He has worked predominately in the Asia-Pacific region.

 Christopher can speak, read, and write proficient Vietnamese, specificially the Northern (so-called Hanoian) dialect.
 He also has working knowledge of Bahasa Indonesia.